 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2022, the Waste and Resources Action Programme (WRAP) reported total carbon emissions of approximately 33,000,000 kg CO2e, comprising 2,339,000 kg CO2e from Scope 1, 459,000 kg CO2e from Scope 2, and about 29,825,000 kg CO2e from Scope 3 emissions.
-This data highlights the significant impact of their operations, particularly in Scope 3, which often includes emissions from the supply chain and product use.
-WRAP has set ambitious climate commitments, aiming for net zero emissions by 2035.
-They have also pledged to reduce their absolute Scope 1 and 2 emissions by 50% by 2030, using a 2020 baseline of 3,065 tonnes CO2e.
-This commitment reflects their proactive approach to addressing climate change and aligns with industry standards for carbon reduction.
+In 2023, the Waste and Resources Action Programme (WRAP) reported total carbon emissions of approximately 37.4 million kg CO2e.
+This figure includes Scope 1 emissions of about 2.3 million kg CO2e, Scope 2 emissions of approximately 459,000 kg CO2e, and Scope 3 emissions amounting to about 24.9 million kg CO2e.
+WRAP has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions by 2035.
+Additionally, they have pledged to reduce their Scope 1 and 2 emissions in absolute terms by 50% by 2030, using a 2020 baseline of 3,065 tonnes CO2e.
+This commitment reflects their proactive approach to addressing climate change and aligns with industry standards for sustainability.
 The organisation's emissions data is not cascaded from any parent company, indicating that these figures are independently reported.
-WRAP's initiatives and targets demonstrate a clear commitment to sustainability and reducing their carbon footprint in the coming years.
+WRAP's ongoing efforts and targets demonstrate a strong commitment to reducing their carbon footprint and contributing to a more sustainable future.

 Access structured emissions data, company-specific emission factors, and source documents